thinktomorrow/package-docs/src/chief/managers.md

 ### Index card

 The cards you see on the index for a page or module can also be customized on the manager.
 To do this implement the 'details()' function.

+How to customize the view file is explained here: [customize index view](./customizing_chief_admin.md#customizing-index-pages)

 ```php
 // src/Pages/CustomPageManager.php